 One of my all-time favourite wardrobe items is a silk and cashmere cardigan by Alana Hill that I’ve owned for about 7 years (bought when Alana Hill still made luxurious garments and not the disappointing polyester items you find now).
 I’ve worn it until it’s almost falling apart.
 My favourite part of it?
 It’s covered in crochet cherries!
 A few years ago I decided another of my cardigans needed cherries and so created a few crochet cherry brooches.
 I sold a few of them on Etsy and then started to teach myself letterpress, and so the brooches were put to the side.

 But today I decided that one of Munchkin’s onesie/ bodysuit needed a little decoration and pulled out one of my brooches.
 I’ve re-worked the pattern and I’ve decided to share it with you.
 They’re quick to do and look fabulous as brooches, sewn onto clothing, glued onto cards… the options are endless.
-Never crochet before?
-No problem, go to the end of this post for a list of video tutorials and links you can use to teach yourself the stitches you need to make this project.
 All that’s required is a 2.5 mm crochet hook and some thread.

 Crochet Cherry Pattern